 - ACCESS Paratransit Annual Passengers: 90,000

 - 24 - paratransit buses and vans

 Board of Directors

 Gold Coast Transit District is governed by a Board of Directors.
 Each of GCTD's five member agencies appoints one elected official from its governing body to serve on the Board of Directors and a second to serve as an alternate member.
 The Board of Directors regular monthly meetings are held on the first Wednesday of each month at 10 a.m.
 Click Here to view Agendas and Minutes

 GCTD’s General Manager is appointed by, and reports to, the Board of Directors.
 The General Manager is charged with carrying out the Board’s policies and directives, and has full charge of the operation of GCTD’s services, facilities, and administration of business affairs.
 GCTD's Management Team is comprised of:

 - Reed Caldwell, Assistant General Manager

-- Steve L. Rosenberg, Director of Finance and Administration
+- Steve L. Rosenberg, Director of Finance and Administration (on leave)

 - Debbie Williams, Director of Human Resources